valkey-io/valkey-doc/commands/pexpireat.md

 ## Options

-The `PEXPIREAT` command supports a set of options since Redis 7.0:
+The `PEXPIREAT` command supports a set of options since Redis OSS 7.0:

 * `NX` -- Set expiry only when the key has no expiry
 * `XX` -- Set expiry only when the key has an existing expiry